leta199/Linear-Regression/README.md

 **Method to input data points**
 This method called `vectorise()` takes in the points to be modelled and makes sure that they are:
 - Numeric, iteratable and indexable (e.g tuples, lists and np.arrays) - if so they are converted into a list.
-If they are not numeric, indexeable or iteratable like pd.Dataframes they are convtrted into lists with only the values and removinf any metadata.
+If they are not numeric, indexeable or iteratable like pd.Dataframes they are converted into lists with only the values and removing any metadata.

 Return appropriate errors if any data is entered  in the incorrect format like singular values or non-numeric types.

  **Numerical optimisation**
  The actual group of  methods that calculate the optimal weight and bias of the data.
-`preditc_y()` - an internal method to caluculate the predicted y value in the model.
+`preditc_y()` - an internal method to calculate the predicted y value in the model.
 `partial_w()` - calculates the weight that minimises our partial derivative of error in regard to the weight to get the global minimum.
 `partial_b()` -calculates the bias that minimises our partial derivative of error in regard to the bias to get the global minimum.
 `optimise()` - uses the number of epochs and iterates over that many epochs while taking steps towrds global minimum in regard to weight and bias at once in the sixe of the  learning rate.
 Also prints these weights and biases every 10 epochs to see how the optimisation is progressing.